Heole History, Family Crest & Coats of Arms

 Early Origins of the Heole family

-Devon where they held a manor in the parish of Bradninch.
+The surname Heole was first found in Devon where they held a manor in the parish of Bradninch.
 One of the first on record was Roger De la Heale who was lord of Heale, temp.
 Henry III.
-CITATION[CLOSE]

 Early History of the Heole family

 This web page shows only a small excerpt of our Heole research.
 Another 101 words (7 lines of text) covering the years 1130, 1234, 1601, 1627, 1560, 1635, 1595, 1670, 1626, 1670, 1630, 1665, 1661, 1665, 1626, 1661, 1659, 1661, 1581, 1627, 1581, 1543, 1608 and 1543 are included under the topic Early Heole History in all our PDF Extended History products and printed products wherever possible.

 Heole Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Heal, Heale, Heales, Hele and others.

 Early Notables of the Heole family (pre 1700)